Naora/mosaique/README.md

-# Vips - OCaml bindings for libvips
+# Mosaique - OCaml bindings for libvips

 Mosaique provides OCaml bindings for [libvips](https://libvips.github.io/libvips/), a fast image processing library.
 It allows you to load, manipulate, and save images using OCaml.